Hayward Air Rally

 Description of the Rally

-Along the way there are several checkpoints which must be identified.
-Prior to departure from Hayward each pilot turns in estimates of their times and fuel consumption for each of the two legs.
+On each leg of the course, there are several checkpoints which must be identified.
+There is also an airborne timing line near the destination airport for each leg that must be overflown.
+Prior to departure from Hayward each pilot turns in estimates of their expected flight time (takeoff to timing line) and fuel consumption (engine start to shutdown) for each of the two legs.

 Rally participants are scored on a combination of: